PetToyCo/nick-proxy-server/README.md

 >chmod 700 ./bashScripts/bashScript2.sh
 >chmod 700 ./bashScripts/bashScript3.sh

-You do not need to do this with the las three files since you won't be executing them directly.
+You do not need to do this with the last three files since you won't be executing them directly.

 6. Now follow this process to deploy:
 - Make sure all IP addresses and script tags are accurate(see step 2 above)